 - A GSI preparation course modules guiding you with the best practices of remote instruction

-- How to use Zoom to set up a testing room, schedule meetings, create break out rooms, and utilize waiting rooms to hold office hours.
+- How to use Zoom to schedule meetings, create break out rooms, and utilize waiting rooms to hold office hours.

 Student Technology Services offers free tech support to all professional and graduate students.
 We can assist with: